Q) Which online master's degree programs does Marygrove offer?

 A) Yes.
 Students can complete their coursework when and where they wish, but must complete course assignments by deadlines in the term.
 Courses are paced so that each week students will complete assignments that include discussion questions and a practical application assignment.

 A) Yes.
 The materials fee for each course is $75.* Course text(s), journal articles and any other materials you need to complete the course will be sent to your home or school address.
+Tuition and Fees can be found here.

 Q) Can I transfer courses into the MAT degree program?